whunmr/circa/about/syntax.md

 ## Right-apply

+The -> syntax is an alternative way to make a function call, the inputs are on the left and the function is on the right.

     msg -> print

-We like to think about code in terms of data-flow, so the -> syntax is an alternative way to make a function call.
-The above example is exactly equivalent to `print(msg)`
+    -- does the same thing as:
+    print(msg)

 ## Name bindings